 NCTE is on a journey towards becoming a more equitable organization, one characterized by racial justice both internally and externally.
 The last several years have been an intense time of reflection and transformation for us.
 In 2020, we are making changes to create an affirming work environment where everyone can thrive.
 Change doesn't happen overnight, and we are committed to the process.

-We understand many people are curious for an update, especially as we hire for three positions.
-Here are answers to some questions you may have about what happened, what’s changing, and where we’re heading.
+We understand many people are curious for an update.
+Here are answers to some questions you may have about what happened, what’s changing, and where we’re heading [as of August 2020].

 What happened last year?